 Minnesota’s state Sustainable Procurement Program is a partnership between the Department of Administration and the Minnesota Pollution Control Agency.
 To operationalize the State of Minnesota’s Sustainable Procurement Program, the Minnesota Pollution Control Agency and the Department of Administration’s Office of State Procurement (OSP) worked together closely to formulate a shared vision and mission that captured our intentions for the future.

 The MPCA and OSP developed sustainable procurement program goals and metrics, a plan for contract prioritization, a program structure and resource commitment, a sustainable procurement process, and deliverables.
 All of these elements come together in our Sustainable Procurement Charter.
 The sustainable procurement goals and metrics were based in part on existing executive orders, including Executive Order 19-27 – ‘Directing State Government to Conserve Energy and Water, and Reduce Waste to Save Money’.
 Six sustainability goals are listed in E.O.
 19-27, including one on sustainable procurement, which states that 25% of total spend on priority contracts are to be sustainable purchases by 2025.

-The sustainable procurement program focuses on improving the environmental, social, and economic impacts of government procurement by establishing sustainable state contracts, sharing best practices for sustainable procurement, fostering a community of government purchasers who prioritize sustainability, and facilitating equal opportunity for TG/ED/VO and small businesses to meet sustainability requirements to do business with the state of MN.
+The sustainable procurement program focuses on improving the environmental, social, and economic impacts of government procurement by establishing sustainable state contracts, sharing best practices for sustainable procurement, fostering a community of government purchasers who prioritize sustainability, and facilitating equal opportunity for Targeted Group/Economically Disadvantaged/Veteran-owned and small businesses to meet sustainability requirements to do business with the state of Minnesota.